IWGP Junior Heavyweight Tag Team Championship: Reigns

-Overall, there have been 70 reigns shared among 52 wrestlers, who made up 39 different teams.
+Overall, there have been 76 reigns shared among 53 wrestlers, who made up 41 different teams.
 The inaugural champions were Shinjiro Otani and Tatsuhito Takaiwa, who defeated Dr. Wagner Jr. and Koji Kanemoto on August 8, 1998, in the final of a tournament.

-Rocky Romero holds the record for most reigns by an individual wrestler, with eight.
-At seven reigns, The Young Bucks (Matt Jackson and Nick Jackson) hold the record for the most by a team.
-Gedo and Jado's combined four reign lengths add up to 960 days—the most of any team.
-They also hold the most total defenses as champions, with 15.
-Ryusuke Taguchi holds the records for most combined days and most total defenses by an individual wrestler, with 990 days and 17 defenses respectively across his 7 reigns with 4 different partners.
-Apollo 55 (Prince Devitt and Ryusuke Taguchi) hold the record for most defenses during a single reign, with 7.

-At 348 days, Otani and Takaiwa's second reign is the longest in the title's history.
-Minoru and Prince Devitt's first reign is the shortest, at 21 days.
+Rocky Romero holds the record for most reigns by an individual wrestler at eight.
+The Young Bucks (Matt Jackson and Nick Jackson) hold the record for the most by a team at seven.
+Gedo and Jado's combined four reigns add up to the most of any team at 960 days, and also hold the record for most total defenses at 15.
+Ryusuke Taguchi holds the records for most combined days and most total defenses by an individual wrestler, with 990 days and 17 defenses respectively across his seven reigns with four different partners.
+Apollo 55 (Prince Devitt and Ryusuke Taguchi) hold the record for most defenses during a single reign at seven.
+Otani and Takaiwa's second reign is the longest in the title's history.
+Minoru at 348 days, and Prince Devitt's first reign is the shortest at 21 days.

-United Empire (Francesco Akira and TJP) are the current champions in their first reign.
-They won the titles by defeating Six or Nine (Ryusuke Taguchi and Master Wato) on June 20, 2022 during the New Japan Road tour.
+Sho and Douki are the reigning champions, their first reign as a team, the sixth for Sho and first for Douki individually.
+They defeated previous champions Master Wato and Yoh for the titles at Dominion 6.15 in Osaka-jo Hall on June 15, 2025, to win the championships.